CSC 343 - Operating Systems, Spring 2024, TuTh 12-1:20 or 1:30-2:50. Old Main 159.

 Next class will be a work session.

-April16 Class My Assignment 3 README answers & summary of Final Assignment 5 plan,
+April16 Class My Assignment 3 README answers (link REMOVED),

 no real Q&A about Assignment 4 during the work session.